sourcemeta/learnjsonschema.com/content/2020-12/meta-data/title.markdown

 {{<common-pitfall>}}

-Tooling makers must be careful when statically traversing schemas in search of occurences of this keyword.
+Tooling makers must be careful when statically traversing schemas in search of occurrences of this keyword.
 It is possible for schemas to make use of this keyword behind conditional operators, references, or any other type of keyword that makes it hard or even impossible to correctly locate these values without fully evaluating the schema against an instance.
 The only bullet proof method